If you took the same Introduction to Economics class that I struggled through in college, you might remember this key lesson:

 A post shared by Starbucks Coffee ☕ (@starbucks) on

-Starbucks gets a lot of orders -- and social media engagement -- during another of its notorious limited-time offers: the Starbucks Red Cups.
-During the holiday season in December, Starbucks starts serving coffee in red cups for a limited time only to drive people into cafes and to get them sharing #RedCups photos on social media.
+Starbucks gets a lot of orders -- and social media engagement -- during another of its notorious limited-time offers -- the Starbucks Red Cups.
+During the holiday season in December, Starbucks starts serving coffee in red cups for a limited time only to drive people into cafes and to get them to share #RedCups photos on social media.
 In this case, scarcity + food and drink is the magic equation.